ankschoubey/blog/src/content/post/philosophy/core-values/truth/planning/exponential-growth.md

 ---
-description: Mindsets and statergies to apply exponential progress to life, business and beyond.
+excerpt: Mindsets and statergies to apply exponential progress to life, business and beyond.
 title: Thinking in terms of exponential grow over linear growth
 comments: true
 tags: